openvinotoolkit/openvino/docs/articles_en/documentation/openvino_legacy_features/mo_ovc_transition.md

 Model cut for PyTorch is not available in legacy API.

-Example of model cut in original FW.
+Example of input and output layer cut in original FW.

 .. code-block:: py
    :force: